Stage 1 - Northam to Katrine

 - Exit left via Cobbler Pool Road and Lovers Lane to Toodyay Road.
 All vehicles towing caravans must exit this way.

 - Exit right for Support Crews and Spectators wishing to see the action at Emu Falls to Quarry Road.
 Quarry Road is one way only and no caravans are permitted.
 Then turn right out of the campsite and follow Cobbler Pool Road (No stopping).
 Turn left at the Quarry Road, taking extreme caution when crossing the railway line and continue for approximately 3-4km to the Emu Falls Airstrip.
 There is no vehicle access to Emu Falls.
-Support Crew and Spectators must leave their vehicle at the Emu Falls Airstrip Parking area and use the shuttle bus provided.
+Support Crew and Spectators must leave their vehicle at the Emu Falls Airstrip Parking area.

 Emu Falls via Toodyay Road: If heading south along Toodyay Road, turn right at Morangup Road and follow signs to Emu Falls Airstrip.

 Stage 6 - Emu Falls to Stronghill Farms